 This project is an ongoing one; the research continues, and this website will evolve as we learn more about Minerva Parker Nichols' life and work.

 About the Researcher

-Margaret (Molly) Lester is a Research Associate for PennPraxis at the University of Pennsylvania.
-In addition to her role with PennPraxis, Molly was a 2019/20 Fellow for the James Marston Fitch Charitable Foundation based on her media project related to Minerva Parker Nichols.
+Margaret (Molly) Lester is the Associate Director of the Urban Heritage Project at the University of Pennsylvania's Stuart Weitzman School of Design.
+In addition to her role with the Urban Heritage Project, Molly was a 2019/20 Fellow for the James Marston Fitch Charitable Foundation based on her media project related to Minerva Parker Nichols.
 She is also a 2020 grantee of the Sachs Program for Arts Innovation at the University of Pennsylvania.
 Previously, she worked as a freelance architectural historian and preservation planner, an editorial assistant for the University of Pennsylvania’s Change Over Time journal, a national program director for Partners for Sacred Places, and an architectural historian/historic tax credit consultant for Heritage Consulting Group.
 She is an occasional contributor to the Hidden City Daily, an online publication covering design and preservation issues in Philadelphia, a former co-chair of the steering committee for the Young Friends of the Preservation Alliance, and the founder of the InKind Baking Project.

 She holds a Master of Science in Historic Preservation from the University of Pennsylvania and a Bachelor of Architectural History from the University of Virginia.